ADMISSION ARRANGEMENTS FOR 2022

 The Academy Trust will publish a prospectus and application form.
 It will contain information about the arrangements for admission, including oversubscription criteria.
 It will include details of open evenings, information evenings and other opportunities for prospective students and their parents to gain information.
 The Academy Trust will also provide information in relation to BOA Stage & Screen Production to Birmingham Local Authority and other relevant LA’s for inclusion in the composite prospectus, as required.

-The closing date for the second phase of applications is 14th June 2021.
+The closing date for the third phase of applications is 22nd August 2022.
 Applicants should apply online [available here] or on the BOA Application form [downloadable here] from the BOA Stage and Screen Production website.
-Send their application to BOA Stage & Screen Production or The Academy trust - 1 Grosvenor Street, Birmingham, B4 7QD.
-Offers will be sent out in June 2021.
+Send your application to BOA Stage & Screen Production, 1 Grosvenor Street, Birmingham, B4 7QD.

-When offer letters are sent, applicants are given a date by which acceptance of the place offered must be received by BOA Stage & Screen.
+When offer letters are sent, applicants are given a date by which acceptance of the place offered must be received by BOA Stage & Screen Production.
 If the applicant fails to accept the place by the due date, it will be assumed that they have refused the place

 Students will be allocated a place based on the aptitude scores, highest scores receive highest priority.
 If any students are tied for the final place, random allocation will be used to decide who will be admitted.